 Because of the kind of specialization and skills it requires, to get into ethical hacking, one needs to get certified.
 This has led to another sister-industry boom: that of the ethical hacking training institute that offers a certified ethical hacking course.
 (Like hacking, this boom has also led to scam courses, so make sure you only enrol in a reputed ethical hacking institute like Appin)

 After completing a certified ethical hacking course, students can immediately join the ranks of cybersecurity experts who are always being recruited by leading IT companies such as Wipro, Tech Mahindra, IBM and more.
 There are also an increasing number of openings in the retail and aviation industry.
 As a professional, one can also supplement their income by taking up training positions at an ethical hacking training institute.

 As the 2019 Verizon Data Breach Incident Report (DBIR) points out, cybercrimes not only continue to plague users and companies, but they are adapting to the trends.
 A cryptocurrency company called Cryptopia suffered a cyberattack and reports claim as much as $16 million was lost.
-Such kinds of incidents only make it even evident that even strongly secured networks can be vulnerable and increases the demand for specialized and reputed ethical hackers.
+Such kinds of incidents only make it even more evident that even strongly secured networks can be vulnerable and increases the demand for specialized and reputed ethical hackers.

-This means that we can hope to see an ever-rising need for ethical hacking in 2020 and the years beyond.
+This means that we can hope to see an ever-rising need for ethical hacking in 2023 and the years beyond.
 And the data seems to agree.
 According to analysts Frost and Sullivan, the global ethical hacking industry is growing at an estimated annual rate of 21%.
-Ethical hacking is soon becoming not just a viable but extremely profitable career as well.
+Ethical hacking is soon becoming not just a viable but an extremely profitable career as well.
 And the industry will continue to flourish to keep up with the ever-increasing demand for cybersecurity.